dkammer/processingglyphs/README.md

    * Hit 'r' on the keyboard to record PDF files of each frame.
 Press 'r' again to deactivate recording.
    * Press 'g' to switch between the glyph types.
+   * You can also use numbers to switch between the glyph types.
    * Pressing 'c' will clear the randomly generated colors and create new ones.
    * Pressing 'a' will switch between showing axes and hiding them.
    * Using '+' and '-' you can increase and decrease the amount of data items shown in one glyph.